ProgrammableEric/web_development_learning_tracker/backend_note.md

 **Code duplication is an invitation for bugs.
 Don’t Repeat Yourself” (DRY)** If incorrect code is copy-and-pasted in multiple places, a developer might remedy the flaws in only a few of those places and fail to fix the buggy code everywhere.

+**Middleware** is code that executes between a server receiving a request and sending a response.
+It operates on the boundary, so to speak, between those two HTTP actions.

 ####